gvenzl/dbpm/README.md

         -host            The host where the Database is running on -port            The port of the Database
         -dbName          The Database name for the repository to be stored at

+        remove           Will remove the entire configuration.
+Packages that have been installed remain installed.

     install [options] package1, [package2, ...]
         The installation process will install a given package into the Database.